fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 docker-compose version 1.29.2, build 5becea4c
 ```

+Note that you may also use <i>docker compose</i> if it works in your computer, at least in Mac it works out of the box!
+See [here](https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose) to read the difference between these two forms of the command.

-And now we can turn the previous spell into a yaml file.
+Now we can turn the previous spell into a yaml file.
 The best part about yaml files is that you can save these to a Git repository!

-Create file **docker-compose.yml** and place it at the root of the project, next to the Dockerfile.
+Create the file **docker-compose.yml** and place it at the root of the project, next to the Dockerfile.
 The file content is

 ```yaml
 version: '3.8'            # Version 3.8 is quite new and should work